Y-CHETHAN/Advance-Android-Odd/SQLiteDatabase/README.md

 ```
 /*
 Program to print the DatabaseTable using the SQLite”.
-Developed by:
+Developed by : Y Chethan
-Registeration Number :
+Registration Number : 212220230008
 */
 ```

-## OUTPUT
+## OUTPUT:

-## RESULT
+## RESULT:
-Thus a Simple Android Application create a dtatabase table and to display the database table  using SQLite Database in Android Studio is developed and executed successfully.
+Thus, a Simple Android Application to create a database table and to display the database table using SQLite Database in Android Studio is developed and executed successfully.